RKelln/5-directions/public/writing/ppf.md

 To better explain this viewpoint, proponents suggest that a hybrid might match Daniel Kahneman's system 1 and system 2 of the human mind that was described in _Thinking Fast and Slow_.
 System 1, responsible for heuristics, gut feelings and quick responses would be modelled by deep learning, while system 2 would use symbolic reasoning and symbol manipulation, for example generating mathematical equations from input data.

 Remember how badly humans typically handle exponential phenomena.
-Our use of symbolic manipulation we call mathematics, forces our internal thinking out of our linear biased minds and on to the page to be manipulated with a strict ruleset.
+Our use of symbolic manipulation we call mathematics, forces our minds out of our linear thinking bias and on to the page to be manipulated with a strict ruleset.
 This allows us to harness algorithms to help us think in other ways.
 Indeed, language itself fundamentally works like this, which is why expressing yourself can lead to personal insights.
 Researchers think this same strategy can help machines and have made progress recently in using deep learning to discover mathematical equations that best describe observed phenomenon.

 A recent paper approaches from the other direction - allowing rules to guide and shape neural net predictions, allowing for physics and natural phenomenon such as energy conservation to constrain output.
 This also allows for expert system like guidance, such as "blood pressure above 140 is associated with increased risk of cardiovascular disease".
 The knitting of neural nets with other machine learning approaches will grow dramatically, and can be thought of as providing them with the same sort of thinking tools that we use ourselves.